-Geoscience Australia's Geological TimeWalk is a physical representation of geological time in the landscaped gardens of the Geoscience Australia.
+Geoscience Australia's Geological TimeWalk is a physical representation of geological time in the landscaped gardens of Geoscience Australia.
 The TimeWalk leads you on a 1.1 kilometre journey through the Earth's 4600 million year (Ma) history and represents the evolution of the Earth from its formation though to the present day.
 Since the TimeWalk's installation in Canberra in 2009, large rock samples have been collected from around Australia and put on display at locations along the TimeWalk that reflect their age.
 Each rock has a story to tell, with geological, economic, environmental and/or cultural significance.

-The Geological TimeWalk booklet describes major geological, climatic and biological events that have occurred over time.
+The Geological TimeWalk booklet describes major geological, climatic and biological events that have occurred in Australia over time.
 Geological events include continental drift, the break-up and amalgamation of continental land masses, mountain building and major volcanic eruptions.

 Instructions on how to create your own to-scale geological time scale for three distances.

 A geological timescale suitable for printing at A4 or A3 size and displaying on the wall of a classroom.
 The timescale subdivides the 4.6 billion years since the planet formed into a series of time units.

 Reference poster with evolution of life, palaeogeography, sea level, climate change and minerals.

 Geological timescale, palaeogeographic maps and illustrations of life forms over time.

 Recreate these ancient creatures with this ready to cut out and assemble 3D model of a trilobite.

 Make a mini version of the Pterosaur which could range in size from a sparrow to the size of a light plane!

 Recreate this amazing sea creature using our ready to cut out and assemble 3D model of a nautilus.